-Are you a first-time homebuyer in Washington State?
+Are you a first time homebuyer in Washington State?
 Before moving forward with your mortgage process, it’s important to understand the variety of mortgage types and programs available to you from the best mortgage companies.
 Let’s get started.

-The Best Mortgage Lenders in Washington are:
+- 9 Best Mortgage Lenders in Washington for First Time Buyers

-- Keller Mortgage: Best for Low Credit Score
+- 3. CrossCountry Mortgage: Best for Self-Employed

-- Guaranteed Rate: Best for FHA Loans
+- 4. Best for FHA Loans: guaranteed Rate

-- Wells Fargo: Best for In-Bank Support
+- 6. Best for In-Bank Support: Wells Fargo

 - The Housing Market in Washington: An Overview